hecwon/sneakerhead/README.md

 # sneakerhead
 Sneakerhead Trivia Game

+This application was a personal project that I created for fun.
 Test your wits against the sneakerhead trivia game, with over 7000 Jordans from all years to quiz yourself on.
 Do you really know your stuff?

 ## Description